mehratif1/Canadian_Immigration_Trends/README.md

 # Project-3-team1
-Team members: Mehr Atif, Laura Jostti, Megha Rani, Daria Riechkina.
+#Collaborators: Mehr Atif, Laura Jostti, Megha Rani, Daria Riechkina.

 IMMIGRATION IMPACT ON CANADIAN CONSTRUCTION AND PROPERTY BUSINESS

-PROJECT OUTLINE:
+#PROJECT OUTLINE:
 With the help of Python Flask and Java Script make interactive dashboard of immigration impact on Canadian construction and property business.